Cooperative Institute for Climate, Ocean, and Ecosystem Studies

-The Cooperative Institute for Climate, Ocean, and Ecosystem Studies (CICOES), formerly known as the Joint Institute for the Study of the Atmosphere and Ocean (JISAO), has existed since 1977 for the purpose of fostering research collaboration between National Oceanic and Atmospheric Administration (NOAA) Office of Oceanic and Atmospheric Research (OAR) and the University of Washington (UW).
+The Cooperative Institute for Climate, Ocean, and Ecosystem Studies (CICOES; formerly known as the Joint Institute for the Study of the Atmosphere and Ocean; JISAO) is a cooperative institute jointly operated by the National Oceanic and Atmospheric Administration (NOAA) Office of Oceanic and Atmospheric Research (OAR) and the University of Washington (UW).
+It was established in 1977 for the purpose of fostering research collaboration between institutions.
 Dr. John K. Horne is the current director.
 It is one of 16 NOAA Cooperative Institutes (CIs).